Elsipogtog First Nation

-Elsipogtog First Nation (/ɛlzɪˈbʊktʊk/), formerly called the Big Cove Band, is a Miꞌkmaq First Nations band government in New Brunswick, Canada.
+Elsipogtog First Nation (/en/ EL-see-book-took; Elsipugtug), formerly called the Big Cove Band, is a Miꞌkmaq First Nations band government in New Brunswick, Canada.
 The First Nation's territory comprises Richibucto Reserve #15, lying 8 km southwest of Five Rivers, New Brunswick on the Richibucto River off of Route 116.
 It also comprises Soegao Reserve #35, lying 5 km west of Moncton, New Brunswick.
 As of April 2023, the registered Elsipogtog population is 3,574, with 2,736 living on reservations and 798 living off reservations.

 History

 "Elsipogtog" or "L'sipuktuk" means "River of Fire".
 The area was also called the stronghold of Sikniktuk.
 The traditional district was assigned to the Mi'kmaq clan of Alguimou, or L'kimu.
 Misel Alguimou was baptised Michael Augustine in the 18th century.
 Chief Michael Augustine signed the Peace and Friendship Treaty with the British in 1761, on behalf of the Richibucto Tribe of Mi'kmaq.
 The Richibucto Reserve was established in 1802 and later reduced in size.
 Richibucto Reserve # 16 is also known as the Big Cove Reserve.
 It was also called Big Cove, Mesigig Oalnei, and currently known as Elsipogtog (Pacifique spelling), or L'sipuktuk (Francis-Smith variation) and Elsipogtog First Nation located in Weldford Parish, New Brunswick.